Skip to main content Skip to navigation

 In Gram negative bacteria, the peptidoglycan layer also forms the attachment point for a second 'outer membrane' that further protects against large antibiotics, detergents, and the immune system.

-Work in the Crow lab explores the structure and function of bacterial proteins that remodel the peptidoglycan layer during division and maintain envelope integrity.
+Work in the Crow lab explores the structure and function of bacterial proteins that remodel the peptidoglycan layer during division and maintain cell envelope integrity.

 Understanding how cell envelope proteins work addresses fundamental questions on how bacteria divide and protect themselves from antibiotics.